-Twelve states tax corporate income at graduated rates.
+Fourteen states tax corporate income at graduated rates.
 Nevada, South Dakota, Texas, Washington, and Wyoming do not tax corporate income.
-Massachusetts imposes a tax at the greater of (a) 2.60 per 1,000 in value of taxable tangible property plus 25% of income (8% starting in 2012) or (b) 456.
-New York's rate is the highest of the following: 7.1% of all net income; 1.5% of minimum taxable income allocated within the state; $0.15\phi$ per 1 of allocated capital; or a fixed amount ranging from 25 to 5,000 based on New York receipts.
+(However, Texas and Washington have gross receipts taxes; their rates are not entirely comparable to corporate income tax rates in other states.)
+Massachusetts imposes a tax at the greater of (a) \$2.60 per \$1,000 in value of taxable tangible property plus 8% of income, or (b) \$456.
+New York's rate is the highest of the following: 7.1% of all net income; 1.5% of minimum taxable income allocated within the state; 0.15¢ per \$1 of allocated capital; or a fixed amount ranging from \$25 to \$5,000 based on New York receipts; plus 9¢ per \$100 of capital invested in subsidiaries.
 Ohio imposes a Commercial Activity Tax.

 Illinois' corporate income tax rate is sometimes listed as 9.5%.
-That rate includes the 2.5% Personal Property Tax Replacement Income Tax collected for local governments, described on page 80.
+That rate includes the 2.5% Personal Property Tax Replacement Income Tax collected for local governments, described on page 81.